vdao26/Spotify-Global-Trends/README.txt

 Team Members: Vivian Dao, Fatimah Shaw, Christiana Crabbe, Vince Baluis

 ## Project Overview
-This function library will contain different functions that will retrieve data from a csv file and extract track metadata, clean and normalize the data, write queries using SQLite in Python to compare music genres, artists, and popularity, and show our findings by displaying top genres in each country and which artists are global vs. local.
+This function library will contain different functions that will retrieve data from a csv file and display track metadata using
+Pandas, then take the DataFrame and create a SQLite database to write queries to compare music genres and artists.
+At the end, we would display our findings about the genres and artists in the specified countries.

+This project requires a CSV file of Spotify Top 50 tracks from 4 countries(United States, Spain, Japan and South Africa).
+To do this, we used the data from the CSV file from Kaggle and limited it down to 4 countries and manually added the genre column to do our analysis later.

-The Problem
+##The Problem
 -Spotify tends only to recommend familiar artists and genres to listeners -There is a lack of exposure for local and regional artists worldwide

 Dataset we will use - https://www.kaggle.com/datasets/hkapoor/spotify-top-songs-by-country-may-2020
+Our modified dataset -

 ## Installation and Setup
 1. Clone this repository:
   ```bash
    git clone https://github.com/your-username/Spotify-Global-Trends.git
    cd Spotify-Global-Trends
   ```
-2. No external dependancies required - uses Python standard library
+2. One external dependency required - pandas

-3. Download CSV file to Google Drive
+3. Download csv file mentioned in the README

-This project requires a CSV file of Spotify Top 50 tracks from 4 countries(United States, Spain, Japan and South Africa).
-To use it, upload your CSV to Google Drive and copy its file ID from the shareable link.
-In the script, set the file_id variable to your file’s ID.
-When you run the program, it will automatically download the CSV to src/universal_top_spotify_songs.csv (or a folder you choose).
-If the file already exists locally, it will use the existing copy.

 ## Function Library Overview
 There are 10 different functions implemented in this library organized into 5 categories:

 ###Data Loading
--'download_csv_from_drive()' - Downloads CSV from Google Drive if not already present.
+-'get_top_50_songs_by_countries()' - Reads a CSV file and returns the top 50 songs for each country.

 ###SQLite Database Functions
--'create_database()' – creates new SQLite database and returns a connection and cursor -'connect_db()' – connects to an existing databasefile -'insert_csv_to_db()' - Reads CSV and inserts rows into the tracks table.
+-'create_and_connect_db()' – creates new SQLite database and returns a connection and cursor -'save_dataframe_to_sqlite()' - Saves a pandas DataFrame into an SQLite database

-###Filtering
--'get_top50_per_country()' - Retrieve only the Top 50 songs per country

 ###Query and Analysis
 -'top_genres_per_country()' - finds which genres appears most in each country's Top 50